ranahamdy1/flutter_notes/git_hub.md

 ### Connect mobile as emulator with wifi in android studio
 ```
+Connect your Android device to your computer via a USB cable.

 adb tcpip 5555

 adb connect IP_address

+Now that your device is connected via Wi-Fi, you can disconnect the USB cable and in Android Studio, select your device from the available options and run the app.
 ```

 ### Commit for build_runner